canonical/juju-dashboard/RELEASING.md

 - [ ] Check that you can view the action logs for a model.
 - [ ] Check that the dashboard works at various screen sizes, including mobile.
 - [ ] Check that the dashboard works across browsers.
+- [ ] (JAAS only) check that you can perform cross-model searches.
+- [ ] (JAAS only) check that you can view audit logs for a model.
+- [ ] (JAAS only) check that you can view audit logs for a controller.

 ## Release the dashboard